-The Title IX Coordinator or deputy will be responsible for overseeing the prompt, fair, and impartial investigation and resolution of Complaints filed with the University.
-The Title IX Coordinator or deputy will investigate all Complaints of discrimination, harassment, retaliation and sexual misconduct and determine any accommodations or other remedial short-term actions necessary in light of the individual circumstances presented.
+The Title IX Coordinator will be responsible for overseeing the prompt, fair, and impartial investigation and resolution of complaints filed with the University.
+The Title IX Coordinator or his/her designee will investigate all complaints of discrimination, harassment, retaliation and sexual misconduct and determine any accommodations or other remedial short-term actions necessary in light of the individual circumstances presented.

-The Title IX Coordinator or deputy will apprise the vice chancellor or director for the appropriate division or department of the complaint.
+The Title IX Coordinator or his/her designee will apprise human resources, manager, and the vice chancellor for the appropriate division or department of the complaint, or if the complaint is against a student, the Dean of Students and Vice Chancellor of Student Affairs.

-The Title IX Coordinator or deputy, who will have been properly trained, will:
+The Title IX Coordinator or his/her designee, who will have been properly trained, will:

-- identify the correct policies allegedly violated; - conduct an immediate initial investigation to determine if there is reasonable cause to charge the respondent(s); - meet with the complainant to finalize the complaint; - prepare the notice of charges on the basis of initial investigation; - develop a strategic investigation plan which may include a witness list, an evidence list, an intended timeframe, and an order of interviews for all witnesses, including the respondent; - conduct a thorough, reliable and impartial investigation during which witnesses may or may not be given notice prior to the interview; - complete the investigation promptly, and without unreasonable deviation from the intended timeline; - make a written finding on the case, based on a preponderance of the evidence, which indicates that it is more likely than not that a policy violation has or has not occurred, and identifies appropriate remedies and/or sanctions, if any; and - prepare a complete report on the investigation and findings.
+- a.
+Identify the correct policies allegedly violated; - b.
+Conduct an immediate initial investigation to determine if reasonable grounds exist for believing that the conduct at issue violates this policy; - c.
+Meet with the complainant to finalize the complaint; - d.
+Prepare the notice of allegations on the basis of initial investigation; - e.
+Develop a strategic investigation plan which may include a witness list, an evidence list, an intended timeframe, and an order of interviews for all witnesses, including the respondent; - f.
+Conduct a thorough, reliable and impartial investigation during which witnesses may or may not be given notice prior to the interview; - g.
+Complete the investigation promptly, and without unreasonable deviation from the intended timeline; - h.
+Make a written finding on the case, based on a preponderance of the evidence, which indicates that it is more likely than not that a policy violation has or has not occurred, and identifies appropriate Remedies and/or sanctions, if any; and - i.
+Prepare a complete report on the investigation and findings.
+This report shall be maintained by the Title IX Coordinator and made available in the event of an appeal.

-As noted above, an investigation of the complaint will be conducted by the Title IX Coordinator or deputy unless it is clear from the face of the complaint or the Title IX Coordinator's or deputy's initial meetings with the parties that no reasonable grounds exist for believing that the conduct at issue violates this policy.
+As noted above, an investigation of the complaint will be conducted by the Title IX Coordinator or his/her designee unless it is clear from the face of the complaint or the Title IX Coordinator's initial meetings with the parties that no reasonable grounds exist for believing that the conduct at issue violates this policy.

-In the event that the complaint was made by someone other than the alleged victim, the Title IX Coordinator or deputy will consider the following factors in determining whether it is reasonable to investigate the Complaint:
+In the event that the complaint was made by someone other than the alleged victim, the Title IX Coordinator will consider the following factors in determining whether it is reasonable to investigate the complaint:

-- the source and nature of the information, - the seriousness of the alleged incident, - the specificity of the information, - the objectivity and credibility of the source of the information, - whether the alleged victims can be identified, and - whether those individuals wish to pursue the matter.
+- a.
+Source and nature of the information: - b.
+Seriousness of the alleged incident; - c.
+The specificity of the information; - d.
+Objectivity and credibility of the source of the information; - e.
+Identification of the alleged victims; and - f.
+Determine whether those individuals wish to pursue the matter.

-In the event that the Title IX Coordinator or deputy determines that an investigation of the complaint should not be conducted, he/she will determine and document (in consultation, as necessary, with the alleged victim, the respondent and any other university administrators) the appropriate resolution of the complaint and inform the parties of the same.
+In the event that the Title IX Coordinator determines that an investigation of the complaint should not be conducted, he/she will document (in consultation, as necessary, with the alleged victim, the respondent and any other University administrators) the appropriate resolution of the complaint and inform the parties of the same.

-With all complaints, if the Title IX coordinator or deputy determines that an investigation should be conducted, the Title IX Coordinator or deputy will promptly investigate the matter.
-The existence of concurrent criminal investigations or proceedings shall not delay the investigation of any complaint filed under this Policy.
+With all Complaints, if the Title IX Coordinator determines that an investigation should be conducted, the Title IX Coordinator will promptly investigate the matter.
+The existence of concurrent criminal investigations or proceedings shall not delay the investigation of any complaint filed under this policy.